Best Omega-3 for Dogs With Allergies

 3. Watch stool, appetite, scratching pattern, and skin flare-ups

-4. Increase gradually instead of jumping straight to the max
+4. Increase gradually instead of jumping to the max

 Need help dosing for an allergy-support trial?

-Use the dosage calculator first, then use the bottle-duration calculator to compare whether a product is practical at your dog’s weight.
+Run the dosage calculator first, then the bottle-duration calculator to see whether a product stays affordable at your dog’s weight.
+Big dogs turn cheap bottles into expensive habits fast.

 Use dosage calculator →